earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-7/Epic-7.md

 ## Overview

-Epic 7 owns the **Examples & Adoption Support** framework for the vibe-dev-kit repository.
+Epic 7 owns the **Examples & Adoption Support** framework for the ai-dev-kit repository.
 This epic provides real-world examples, migration guides, and onboarding materials to help users successfully adopt the dev-kit frameworks.

 ---